R8Zorg/hyprland-per-window-layout/README.md

+# WARNING!
+This repository is a modified version of an existing open-source project.
+It was recreated independently rather than forked in order to avoid directly linking to the original repository, whose contents include topics that may be subject to legal or regional restrictions.

+The goal of this repository is purely technical: to adapt and improve the functionality of the original codebase for personal use.
+All modifications are focused on code, structure, and usability.

+I want to make it clear that this decision is not directed against any individual, group, or viewpoint.
+I respect all people regardless of background, beliefs, or identity.
+The separation from the original repository is solely a precautionary measure to prevent potential legal or compliance issues in certain jurisdictions.

+The project continues to follow the terms of the original MIT License, which is preserved in this repository.

+If you are looking for the original work, please refer to its respective source.

 # Hyprland Per-Window Keyboard Layout Manager

 Automatic keyboard layout switching for Hyprland - each window remembers its own keyboard layout.